themistysky/annual_report_PDF_parsers/README.md

 <br>

 ## Comments
  - Some sample input files are given in `input_files` folder
  - Some sample output CSV files are given in `res` folder
  - Some sample downloaded reports in PDF are given in `pdf` folder
  - Program creates a metadata file `pdf_folder_path/pdf_names.csv` after downloading the PDFs, which is a modified version of the input file.
 This can be used as an input file to run the parser for second time onwards to avoid downloading the reports again.

 <br>
 <br>

-###### <i>Manners Maketh Man</i>